Sophie Turner Of ‘Game Of Thrones’ Shows She’s Not A Fan Of President Trump

 — Sophie Turner (@SophieT) January 27, 2017

-In a more recent Tweet, the 20-year-old British actress referred to the President as “that orange guy” and praised the Women’s March.
+In a more recent tweet, the 20-year-old British actress referred to the President as “that orange guy” and praised the Women’s March.
 Turner also brought up “alternative facts,” which is a term used by Kellyanne Conway, President Trump’s former campaign manager and current White House senior adviser, during an interview with Chuck Todd of NBC’s Meet The Press.

 During the interview, Conway told Todd that White House Press Secretary Sean Spicer gave “alternative facts” when describing and defending the size of the crowd at President Trump’s inauguration, as NBC News reported.